Imagine you’re sitting in a chair outside or watching tv on your couch.

 Let’s get to know them one by one!

 Reason 1: Instinctive Behavior

 Dogs have pack instincts.
 For this reason, they tend to stay close to the pack leader.
 Now your pet dog instinctively thinks of you as a pack leader.

 You can notice the same type of behavior in dog packs.
-When a pack stops to take a rest, the leader dog keeps an eye on everything.
-And the other dogs stay surrounding him.
+When a pack stops to rest, the leader dog keeps an eye on everything.
+And the other dogs stay surround him.

 Similarly, your dog thinks of you as the leader and stays close to you.
 That’s why they often sleep at your feet.